-ALSO, 50 acres of land or the timber thereon. situate in Pike township within one and a half miles of the river on a good road to haul.
-For further description and terms apply to L. J. CRANS, low, as the owner contemplates removing westward.
-The pottery is in good order and has connected with it about 60 acres of land, about one half of which is in grass, the balance in wood.
+STONE WARE POTTERY FOR SALE .-The property occupied by Porter & Brother in dy township, near Luthersburg, will be sold low, as the owner contemplates removing westward.
+The potiery is in good order and has connected with it about 60 acres of land, about one half of which is in grass, the balance in wood.
 There is a new two story dwelling and sufficient stabling and sheds on the place.
 Good material for the manufacture of stone ware and abundance of coal are on the property.
-For terms apply to Apr29.
-L. J. CRANS, Clearfield.
+For terms apply to L. J. CRANS, Clearfield.